Creating an email with custom HTML

 Step 3: Compose your email

-After you’ve selected your template, you’ll see an overview of your email where you can quickly jump to the fullscreen editor to draft your email, change your sending info, and view warnings about deliverability or law compliance.
+After you’ve selected your template, you’ll see an overview of your email where you can directly jump to the fullscreen editor to draft your email, change your sending information, and view warnings about deliverability or law compliance.

 Braze allows you the flexibility to add additional email headers as needed for advanced use cases.
 There are a few reserved fields that the Braze platform will overwrite during sending.